 47. Sell goat milk – Buy a goat and sell the milk.
 Make sure you know the raw milk laws of your area first.

-48. Sell tickets for an outdoor movie – Get a projector.
+48. Play an outdoor movie and sell popcorn – Get a projector.
 Hang a white bed sheet on the side of the house.
-Sell ticks for admission.
 Sell popcorn.
 Have fun.

 49. Organize a neighborhood play.

 50. Organize a neighborhood puppet show.

 52. Sell used books on Amazon.
 Find books your family or friends want to get rid of or hit up garage sales for cheap books that can be resold for a higher price on Amazon.

 57. Pick fruit or vegetables at U-Pick farms and re-sell the items for a higher price.

 58. Laundry Helper – wash, dry, fold, and iron clothes for a busy mom.

 59. Sell hand-made items on consignment to local stores and boutiques.

 60. Pet sitting – Care for pets while families are gone on trips.